Madras College: History

 Madras College was founded in 1832 at the bequest and expense of Bell, as the amalgamation of several St Andrews schools.
 The first amalgamation was in 1833 when the old Grammar School of St Andrews was joined with the "English" school (founded in the 1750s) to form the Madras College.
 The origin of these names being that the Grammar School was taught mostly in Latin while the "English" school used English only.
 The Grammar School stood on the grounds between Blackfriars' Church and Lade Braes; the "English" school was on the grounds behind the Church of Holy Trinity, approximately where the town library is today.

 The second amalgamation happened in 1963, when Madras College was merged with the Burgh School (founded 1889, based in Abbey Walk).
 As part of this amalgamation and the introduction of comprehensive education, a new school building was contracted on Kilrymont Road, a mile and a half from the South Street building.
 The Kilrymont building was constructed in a modernist style, with adjacent playing fields and was opened in 1967.
 The school was the only secondary school in Scotland on a split site.

-The school catchment area takes in a large part of rural north east Fife, and most of the pupils are transported in from the surrounding area by buses.
+The school catchment area takes in a large part of rural north east Fife, and most of the pupils travel in from the surrounding area by bus.

-The badge is a chevron between three bells – a reference to Dr. Bell.
+The badge is a chevron between three bells – a reference to Bell.
 The Latin motto is "pro rege et grege" which is customarily translated as "For King and People".

 Bell also left money for schools in Inverness (Faraline Park, now Inverness Library), Glasgow, Edinburgh, Leith (Commercial Street) and Cupar (now called Bell Baxter High School, formerly Madras Academy).

 In 2021 the school moved into a new building in Bell Brae, north-west of town, built at a cost of £50 million.

 The former Kilrymont campus was converted to luxury accommodation for St Andrews University students, whilst the historic South Street campus was bought by the university to be turned into their "New College".
 The last year group to be educated at South Street was the class of 2017–2023.
 The last to have received education at the Kilrymont campus was the class of 2020–2026.